jundalisay/superblist/content/en/material/principles/part-1/chapter-02.md

 Of course, we can push the box without deriving the gravitational signature of the box, since its weight already signifies it.
 Thus, in this case, we have no need for the aethereal Cartesian plane.

-Likewise, a physical cartesian plane might not be so useful in helping us get permits rushed in governments.
+Likewise, a physical Cartesian plane might not be so useful in helping us get permits rushed in governments.
 But a real-time visualization of the aethereal Cartesian plane of two governments will help us figure out which one to approach and when, since it squeezes in more information.

 Both can be visualized in the physical and aethereal Cartesian planes.
 This is actually how we plot the [Effort Theory of Value](/social/economics/principles/part-2/chapter-01b/) in Supereconomics.